Begum Para: Personal life

-She married actor Nasir Khan, who was an actor and filmmaker and the younger brother of Bollywood star Dilip Kumar.
-They had three children, Lubna, Nadir and actor Ayub Khan.
+She married actor Nasir Khan, who was an actor and filmmaker, and the younger brother of Bollywood star Dilip Kumar.
+He was previously married to Suraiya Nazir (daughter of Nazir Ahmed Khan) and also had a daughter Naheed Khan.
+After divorcing Suraiya Nazir, Nasir Khan married Begum Para in 1958.
+They had three children, daughter Lubna and sons Nadir and actor Ayub Khan.
 She had three granddaughters, Kichu Dandiya a jewellery designer, Tahura Khan and Zohra Khan.
 Her husband died in 1974.
 Following her husband's death, she briefly moved to Pakistan in 1975 to be with her family, two years later she relocated back to India.

 Death

 She died in her sleep on 9 December 2008 at the age of 81.